 You will need a fishing license from the Florida Fish and Wildlife Conservation Commission before you hit the waters.
 You can pay $17 for a 3-day fishing license or you can book a fishing charter where you’re covered by the captain’s license!

 After a day at sea, take your catch to a local restaurant.
 Most kitchens offer a “Cook Your Catch” option where they will scale, clean, and prepare the fish you just caught!

 Perhaps one of the most philanthropic of Destin activities is to pay a visit to the Emerald Coast Wildlife Refuge.
-13 miles north of Destin and once the Sasquatch Zoo, today the refuge dedicates itself to the education, conservation, rehabilitation of Florida’s natural fauna.
+Thirteen miles north of Destin and once the Sasquatch Zoo, today the refuge dedicates itself to the education, conservation, and rehabilitation of Florida’s natural fauna.

 Today, the refuge houses 130 animals of 35 species.
 These animals find sanctuary here from abusive captivity and zoo closings, or a temporary home during rehabilitation before re-release into the wild.

-A non-profit, the refuge supports itself completely through the donations of locals and businesses.
+As a non-profit, the refuge supports itself completely through the donations of locals and businesses.
 Every day, a zookeeper gives an educational lecture at 10:30 AM.
-The topic of the lecture changes with the the keeper on duty for the day.
+The topic of the lecture changes with the keeper on duty for the day.

 The Emerald Coast Wildlife Refuge is open from 10 AM – 5 PM on Tuesday through Sunday.
 Admission is $8 for adults and $5 for children ages 2-10.
 All proceeds support the Wildlife Refuge.

 One of the best things to do near Destin to get a taste of history is to pay a visit to the Air Force Armament Museum.
 This is the only museum in the world dedicated to the collection, preservation, and exhibition of memorabilia and artifacts of the Air Force Armament.